INSPIRE-MIF/technical-guidelines/data/so/README.md

-# Technical Guidance for the implementation of INSPIRE dataset and service metadata based on ISO/TS 19139:2007
+# INSPIRE Data Specification on Soil – Technical Guidelines

 The MD TG is available in the following formats:
 * [AsciiDoc](dataspecification_so.adoc)